teimilola/teimilola.github.io/_posts/2020-01-01-organizational-toolkit.md

 ![alt text](https://maria-antoniak.github.io/resources/images/references.png "References screenshot")

-Again, this system isn't perfect, and I'm going to keep experimenting and looking for a better alternative.
+Again, this system isn't perfect, and I'm going to keep experimenting and looking for a better solution.
 But for now, this is working.

 ### Pros
 Not owned by Elsevier.
 Decent UI, a bit clunky but better than the alternatives.